Preparing for a Dot Audit

 Except for annual inspections, maintenance records are required to be kept in the file for 12 months.
 Fourteen months of annual or periodic inspections must be maintained by the carrier.
 The DOT verifies that annual/periodic inspections are performed by certified inspectors.
 Certification is also required for anyone performing CMV brake system work.

 Remember that regardless of the rating a company has going into the audit, a successful audit, or re-audit, can wipe the slate clean.
-The alternatives are hefty fines, elevated insurance premiums, cessation of operations, and most important, endangering drivers and the public.
-These risks can largely be minimized by staying compliant each and every day.
+The alternatives are hefty fines, elevated insurance premiums, cessation of operations, and most importantly, endangering drivers and the public.
+These risks can largely be minimized by staying compliant every day.

 Disclaimer